Yay Kosher

 • When first removing the cake from the pan, run a sharp knife along the sides and bottom of the pan to loosen the cake from the pan.
 This will make it easier to remove it without damaging the cake.

-gluten free chocolate mousse cake pin
+chocolate mousse cake with strawberries pinterest pin

 • Use the double boiler method to melt the chocolate.
 If you try to melt the chocolate in a pot or pan by itself you run the risk of burning it.
 The best way to make a double boiler is to use a small pot of water with a large empty bowl or pot on top.